How will the US vs China trade war impact investors?

 No one really knows yet whether the Chinese can truly innovate or if, as the US claims, they simply steal technology.
 However, as the dominant manufacturing power, China could be the one to set standards and industrial specifications which will undoubtedly add costs for the end consumer.
 Further, there is a risk that third countries will be forced to choose between US and Chinese products, technology, specifications and perhaps even investments.

 Increasingly, it seems as though the US feels more comfortable trading within its own continent, prompting China to do the same.
 Globalisation could effectively turn into regionalisation.
 It means companies with strong regional franchises will, in future, beat those trying to operate globally, as the costs and risks of being worldwide will increase.
 Investors will have to figure out what is more sustainable in a regionalised economy: a manufacturing process, a brand, intellectual capital or a service system.
 This will add a great deal of complexity to stock picking.

 How will the rest of the world trade with the US and China?

-What about geopolitical tensions between the US and China?
+What about geopolitical and military tensions between the US and China?

 Not only are there tensions with the West, which could be exacerbated further by the Chinese Belt and Road Initiative, there is also risk of conflict in Asia, with Taiwan, Hong Kong and the South China Sea.
 A military flare-up between the US and China in the South China Sea is always a possibility and could bring major market volatility.

-Ultimately, what about the battle for world dominance?
+Ultimately, is this about a US-China trade war or the battle for world dominance?

 Each country has different strengths and weaknesses: the US has natural resources and Silicon Valley; China has seven million university graduates per year.
 China has an efficient centralised government but the US has the best use of capital in the world.
 In fact, China wastes most of its capital.